rebelsky/sams-assorted-musings-reflections/_sketchbook.md

 1. The new Jonathan Richman album.  _`:music:`_
 <https://jonathanrichman.bandcamp.com/album/sa>
 While I was at it, I ordered a new Modern Lovers sticker for my laptop.

-1. Availability is not acessibility.  _`:language:rant:sketch:`_
-Recently, I was writing something about accessibility of Web sites.
-Grammarly suggested I use "availability" instead.
-It's not the same thing.
-Unfortunately, Grammarly is not alone in considering the terms equivalent.
-I recall asking some consultant about the accessibility of a lab at their instituation and they replied something like "It's very accessible; it's open twelve hours each day."
-[Finish rant]

 1. Punctuation with conjunctions. _`:language:sketch:`_
 Why do I always get it wrong?
 I leave out the comma with two